Benjamin Kidd: Social Evolution

 Royalties from the publication of his Social Evolution in 1894 allowed Kidd to leave his job.
 In short order, he went from being an obscure clerk to the internationally famous social prophet toward which he had long worked.

 Kidd wrote Social Evolution with "self-confidence and conviction" that its content was of vast importance.
 The major theme of the book (and later works), is that religion is "the chief agency in promoting philanthropy and the political enfranchisement."
 In contrast, Kidd views reason as "selfish and short-sighted."

 The book was timely because "evolution and naturalism" were threatening some religious beliefs.
 Kidd offered a faith that took into account and made use of these new discoveries.
 Kidd is characterized as a "social darwinist".
 The term "social evolution" was first used in 1853.
 It saw parallels between the new theories of biological evolution and the evolution of societies.
 Kidd wrote about these parallels in the "Application of the Doctrine of Evolution to Sociological Theory" as the Preface to the Encyclopædia Britannica 1902, Vol 5.

 Social Evolution passed through several editions and was translated into German (1895), Swedish (1895), French (1896), Russian (1897), Italian (1898), Chinese (1899), Czech (1900), Danish (1900), and Arabic (1913).

 One reason for the book's success was its "violent attack on socialism" that appealed to the more conservative population.
 Another reason was that it appealed to religionists.
 Kidd ascribed Western civilization's "modern progress toward the equalization of the conditions of life" to the "immense fund of altruism" that had been generated by the Christian religion.
-A third reason for the book's success was that Kidd predicted a future in workers would have equal rights and opportunities.
+A third reason for the book's success was that Kidd predicted a future in which workers would have equal rights and opportunities.
 This optimism appealed to the workers who in the Gilded Age were often "consigned to lives of bitter toil with little hope for advancement."